SSGonda/AssemblyPythonCeption/README.md

 `A2_emulator.py` contains the pyxel instance acting as the monitor for executing Arch 242 commands.

-`A3.asm` contains the assembly code for running the snake program
+`input.asm` contains the assembly code for running the snake program

+`snek.asm` contains the assembly code for Part A3

+### How to use

+#### Part A1

+Running from the root,
+Simply run,
+`python ./parta1/A1.py ./path/toyour.asm <hex | bin>`
+(Replace python with whatever python version you have) And replace hex or bin with your preferred output format.
+This should output,
+`output.txt` at the root of your directory.

+#### Part A2

+Running from the root,
+Simply run,
+`python ./parta1/A2_emulator.py ./path/toyour.asm`
+(Replace python with whatever python versionyou have)

+#### Part A3

+Running from the root,
+Simply run,
+`python ./parta1/A2_emulator.py ./parta3/input.asm`
+(Replace python with whatever python versionyou have)

 ## Part B

 `B_logisim.circ` contains the Logisim-based implementation for Arch-242

-## How to Run Part A1

-The program runs as stated in the specifications.
-It takes 2 command-line arguments, where the first one would be the filename containing Arch-242 assembly code, while the second one is bin or hex (denotes output format).
-It creates an output.txt which contains the assembled instructions.

-## How to Run Part A2

-This part is divided into two files: `A2.py` and `A2_emulator.py` A2_emulator.py will be the one to be used to run the asm file.